-1. Efficient Brushing
+1. Efficient Brushing with an electric toothbrush

 The surface area that the electric toothbrush bristles cover in a minute versus the surface area we manually can cover are of no comparison.
 The bristles of a toothbrush are what actually do the work and sweep away the plaque and food particles that are covering all the surfaces in your mouth.
 The extra scrubbing of an electric brush results in better removal of stains from coffee, tea, and smoking.